sbose78/secure-pipelines-infra/README.md

 * Login with Github based on her membership to the https://github.com/redhat-developer org
 * Build a container image from source,
 * Push it to an OCI resgistry
-* Sign & attest the image
+* Sign & attest the TaskRun signatures.
-* Upload a transparency log of the build process.
+* Upload a transparency log of the build process in a technology-agnostic format

 This is a GitOps repository of the setup that can be re-created in ~3 minutes on an OpenShift 4.8 cluster.